 Organic Certified Coffee

 For example, fertilisers used must all be 100% organic.
 Pesticides must not be used, and a sustainable crop rotation system must be implemented to avoid soil erosion.
-If you're looking for additional information on the benefits of drinking organic coffee then read on to learn more.
+If you're looking for more information, here is a guide to the benefits of drinking organic coffee.

 Speciality Grade Coffee

 Ever heard of the term 'Speciality Grade Coffee' before?
-It's a relatively new term but refers to the highest possible standard of coffee available.
+It's a relatively new term, but it refers to the highest possible standard of coffee available.

 Where to Buy the Best Ground Coffee?